agile-ts/documentation/docs/Interfaces.md

 #### `prefix`

-Prefix which is added before each log message.
+The prefix which is added before each log message.
-In case of AgileTs it is of course "Agile".

 ```ts {2}
 const logger = new Logger({
     prefix: "MyLog"